-Don’t let poor quality images jeopardize your efforts.
-Learn why bad graphics are one of the biggest turn-offs for customers looking to shop with yoy, in order to save your online reputation and increase your sales conversions.
+Don’t let poor quality images jeopardise your efforts.
+This post will help you to understand why bad graphics are one of the biggest turn-offs for customers looking to shop with

 There are many aspects to what makes a good website.
 If your site doesn’t include the following, you’ll struggle to generate a great customer experience and inevitably conversions.

-After all, web visitors are coming to your store to learn about you and your products and in most cases, there’s no better way to learn than through images.
+After all, web visitors are coming to your store to learn about you and your products.
+In most cases, there’s no better way to learn than through images.

-Of course, it depends on what the image is portraying, who it’s for and why, how it’ll be used and where.
+This depends on what the image is portraying, who it’s for, why and how it’ll be used and where.
 Once you have catered for each of these factors, you’ll be able to create a great image.

-Some generic things you must consider are as follows:
+Some generic things you must consider are the following:

 Now you understand some of the factors that make a great image, let’s take a look at some of the problems with bad imagery.

-Though some may be obvious, we see too many sites that contain poor quality imagery which is highly damaging to their brand – more so than they realise.
+Though some may be obvious, we see too many sites that contain poor quality imagery.
+This is highly damaging to their brand – more so than they realise.

-It’s important that you don’t just “chance it” and instead, you give your website the best possible chance to rank well on search engines, obtain good levels of traffic and ultimately, generate a sale.
+It’s important that you don’t just “chance it”.
+Instead, give your website the best possible chance to rank well on search engines, obtain good levels of traffic and ultimately, generate a sale.

 Otherwise, you’re likely to come across the following 4 problems:

 If you think about it in terms of the sales funnel, customers that are in the first stage i.e. the “consideration” phase, will be browsing your products.
-They’ll already have a small degree of uncertainty with your brand and products as they’re choosing whether to buy from you or not.
+They’ll already have a small degree of uncertainty with your brand because they’re choosing whether to buy from you or not.

 New customers will try to establish a perception of your brand from your website, your product imagery and more.
 You won’t want to give them any extra reasons to doubt you.
 Otherwise, you’ll find yourself with a high bounce rate and low conversion rate.

-Whatsmore, if your customers create an inaccurate perception of your brand or worse, a particular product, whether it generates a sale or not, it can end in disaster for your brand.
+Furthermore, if your customers create an inaccurate perception of your brand or worse, whether it generates a sale or not, it can end in disaster for your brand.
 This leads us on to our next point: death by bad reviews.

-It’s pretty obvious but if your customers are expecting a remote control car the size of a cat (as that’s how it looks in your image) when a remote control car the size of a mug turns up, they’ll no doubt be pretty disappointed.
+It’s pretty obvious, but if your customers are expecting a cat sized remote control car (as that’s how it looks in your image) when a remote control car the size of a mug turns up, they’ll no doubt be pretty disappointed.

-As lots of brands will know, this disappointment often leads to a bunch of bad reviews that can spiral on social media and go viral.
+As many brands will know, this disappointment often leads to bad reviews that can spiral on social media and go viral.
 Sadly, the idea of “no such thing as bad press” can prove untrue and instead, hinder your brand.

-It’s important that you give highly accurate descriptions as well as informative imagery (and lots of it) to help support your descriptions.
-See below for a good example:
+It’s important that you give highly accurate descriptions as well as informative imagery to help support your descriptions.
+The image below is a good example:

 The above example shows a product page on the retail website, ASOS.
 The page contains large product imagery of trainers from various angles with “zoom in” capabilities.
 The images alter from those capturing how the trainers look when on, as well as those without.

-ASOS then offer video content of the trainers on a cat-walk so that you can not only see how it works but also how to style it to give you additional information.
+ASOS offer video content of the trainers so that you can not only see how it works but also how to style it – giving you additional information.

 The image and video content are then supported by a quick, easy to read bullet point product description, information on how to look after them, brief details on the materials and the product code.
 You can also read about the brand and have links to their other items.

-All in all, in pretty much has everything it needs to inform users and help the product sell.
+All in all, it pretty much has everything it needs to inform users and help the product sell.

-You may be the best seller on the market but if your images show customers otherwise, they’ll jump right over to a competitor website which does deliver great graphics.
+You may be the best seller on the market but if your images show customers otherwise, they’ll jump right over to a competitor website which delivers great graphics.

 Though you might not think about it, graphics can include the buttons you have on your site, your font style and colour, the colour of your website background and more.

-Inevitably, if the whole aesthetic of your website is mismatched, inconsistent or blurred, it’ll be hard to convince interested customers that you’re a leading, top-quality, professional brand.
+Inevitably, if the whole aesthetic of your website is mismatched, inconsistent or blurred, it’ll be hard to convince interested customers that you’re a professional, top-quality brand.
 Crappy logo, crappy brand.
 Right?

 So, make sure your images look great across all platforms you exist on the web.
 That includes your social logo, social profile headers, website banners, in news articles both print and online and anywhere else!

-If you source website traffic from social channels like Instagram, bad imagery can stop you from meeting user needs on this channel which ultimately, is to see great imagery.
+If you source website traffic from social channels like Instagram, bad imagery can stop you from meeting user needs on the channel, which ultimately, is to see great imagery.

-Instead of having your content shared, people will choose to unfollow you, decreasing your reach and chances of generating store clicks and inevitably, the number of people buying your goods.
-Or worse, they can share how bad your content is and you can go viral for the wrong reasons.
+Instead of people sharing your content, people will choose to unfollow you.
+This decreases your reach and chances of generating store clicks and inevitably, the number of people buying your goods.
+What’s more, they can share how bad your content is and you can go viral for the wrong reasons.